Atmospheric railway: Construction and opening

 Construction started at once on the section from Exeter to Newton Abbot (at first called Newton); this first part is broadly level: it was the section onwards from Newton that was hilly.
 Contracts for the supply of the 45 hp pumping engines and machinery were concluded on 18 January 1845, to be delivered by 1 July in the same year.
 Manufacture of the traction pipes ran into difficulties: they were to be cast with the slot formed, and distortion was a serious problem at first.

 Delivery of the machinery and laying of the pipes was much delayed, but on 11 August 1846, with that work still in progress, a contract was let for the engines required over the hilly section beyond Newton.
 These were to be more powerful, at 64 hp, and 82 hp in one case, and the traction pipe was to be of a larger diameter.

-The train service started between Exeter and Teignmouth on 30 May 1846, but this was operated by steam engines, hired in from the GWR.
+The train service started between Exeter and Teignmouth on 30 May 1846, but this was operated by steam engines, hired from the GWR.
 At length, on 13 September 1847 the first passenger trains started operating on the atmospheric system.
 Atmospheric goods trains may have operated a few days previously.

 Four atmospheric trains ran daily in addition to the advertised steam service, but after a time they replaced the steam trains.
 At first the atmospheric system was used as far as Teignmouth only, from where a steam engine hauled the train including the piston carriage to Newton, where the piston carriage was removed, and the train continued on its journey.
 From 9 November some atmospheric working to Newton took place, and from 2 March 1848, all trains on the section were atmospheric.

 Through that winter of 1847-8 a regular service was maintained to Teignmouth.
 The highest speed recorded was an average of 64 mph over 4 miles hauling 28 long ton, and 35 mph when hauling 100 long ton.

 Two significant limitations of the atmospheric system were overcome at this period.
 The first was an auxiliary traction pipe was provided at stations; it was laid outside the track, therefore not obstructing pointwork.
 The piston carriage connected to it by a rope—the pipe must have had its own piston—and the train could be hauled into a station and on to the start of the onward main pipe.
 The second development was a level crossing arrangement for the pipe: a hinged cover plate lay across the pipe for road usage, but when the traction pipe was exhausted, a branch pipe actuated a small piston which raised the cover, enabling the piston carriage to pass safely, and acting as a warning to road users.
 Contemporary technical drawings show the traction pipe considerably lower than normal, with its top about level with the rail heads, and with its centre at the level of the centre of the transoms.
 No indication is shown as to how track gauge was maintained.